 Common Causes of Wrongful Death from 18 Wheeler Wrecks

-Here at the Caruso Law Offices, P.C., we have built a law practice on handling catastrophic trucking accidents in New Mexico and in California, where many of the victims on the Greyhound bus were from.
+Here at the NM Truck Accident Attorneys, we have built a law practice on handling catastrophic trucking accidents in New Mexico and in California, where many of the victims on the Greyhound bus were from.
 We have seen some of the worst cases of negligence which resulted in the wrongful death of one or more people in a single truck crash.
 Some of the most common causes of wrongful death in an 18 wheeler wreck include the following:

 - FMCSA violations – The Federal Motor Carrier Safety Administration (FMCSA) has enacted some very stringent regulations which govern the conduct of commercial truck drivers throughout the United States.
 When there is a violation, it could result in catastrophic big rig crashes.
 In the Thoreau Greyhound bus crash, it is likely that there could be FMCSA violations relating to the tires and maintenance or inspections of those tires to ensure they are working properly and not about to fail.

 - Hours of Service Violations – Also part of the FMCSA, but also a part of negligence and New Mexico law, commercial truck drivers are prohibiting from driving more than an allotted time per day and per week.
 This includes being on a shift for no more than 14 hours and driving no more than 10 hours on such shift, and then having 10 hours completely off call after a shift has ended.